lucs789/NorthAmericanX15-Minecraft-CreateAeronautics/README.md

 # NorthAmericanX15-Minecraft-CreateAeronautics
-A replica of the fastest plane ever created made with modded Minecraft
+A replica of the fastest plane ever created made in Minecraft with Create Aeronautics